ray-project/ray/doc/source/data/transforming-data.rst

 .. testcode::

-    from typing import Any, Dict
+    from typing import Any, Dict, List
     import ray

     def duplicate_row(row: Dict[str, Any]) -> List[Dict[str, Any]]: